Jackiecrazy/WarDance/README.txt

 - These negative stats are increased by consuming their respective resources: health, posture, and spirit.
 - They decrease the caps of their respective resources, and can be cleared by sleeping.
 - The intent is to prevent players with absurd regen face-tanking everything.
+Absorption, Deflection and Shatter: because of course we need to be even more unkillable!
+- Absorption reduces incoming damage by a fixed amount.
+This makes it excellent for defending against small, rapid strikes, and basically useless for big hits.
+Seen often on light/soft armor.
+- Deflection acts as a parry for your two flanks.
+It costs the default to parry like this, so skilled fighters can angle themselves towards strikes in order to quickly riposte.
+Plate wearers rejoice!
+- Shatter absorbs all damage.
+Period.
+However, it's quickly lost and takes time to recover.
+Shatter regenerates at 1/sec after 10 seconds of not taking (shatter) damage.
+Found on crystalline and ceramic armor.
 Dual wielding: weapons in the offhand can be swung.
 - Bows and the like will function as per normal.
 - An empty offhand confers no benefit without explicit investment in skills etc.